 Extracting Market News from Each Chunk

-The shared llm.py helper script wraps the LangChain Q&A chain as a single ask_llm(context, question) call, imported as a module:
+The shared llm.py helper script wraps our Q&A chain into a single ask_llm(context, question) call.
+We import it as a module:

 from scripts import llm